-9.5 Youth Own Use Production by Type of Own Use
+9.5 Youth Own Use Production by Type of Product (i.e. Goods/services)

-Figure 9.6 shows the percentage distribution of youth own use production workers by rural/urban, and type of own use work.
+Figure 9.6 shows the percentage distribution of youth in own use production workers by rural/ urban, and type of product (i.e. goods/service).
 At national level, youths producing goods had a higher percentage than those providing services at 67.5 percent and 32.5 percent, respectively.
-In rural areas youths in own use production work producing goods accounted for 83.6 percent while those providing services accounted for 16.4 percent.
-In urban areas 70.0 percent of youths in own use production work were providing services while 30.0 percent were producers of goods.
+In rural areas youths in own use production work